Skip to content

 Warfare (Aviation) Rating

-A variety of exciting roles awaits warfare ratings within the Fleet Air Arm; from hunting submarines and despatching commandos, to, controlling our aircraft on radar.
+A variety of exciting roles awaits warfare ratings within the Fleet Air Arm; from hunting submarines and despatching commandos, to controlling our aircraft on radar or marshalling on the flight deck.

 At a glance

-You’ll train to be an aviation support expert, where a high level of responsibility comes as standard.
-Wherever you are in the world, you‘ll help support the crews that keep our state-of-the-art aircraft flying, our people safe, and our operations on track.
+You’ll train to be an expert in one of three roles and where a high level of responsibility comes as standard.
+Wherever you are in the world, you will be part of a team safely operating or supporting, state-of-the-art aviation, and keeping our operations on track.

 Since I joined the Royal Navy I’ve been part of some major operations, from the Caribbean to the Persian Gulf.
 People of all ranks respect my opinion, which means I’m always involved in each mission.